 How to Organize Your Living Room for Real Life

-I’ve got one pet peeve when it comes to home decorating and here it is: Beautifully designed rooms…that are never used.
-I’m not talking about those rooms that parents - usually Moms - keep off-limits to other members of the household.
-If you have a rambunctious band of kids like my siblings and I were trust me, you need a space that’s presentable when company comes over.
+I’ve got one pet peeve when it comes to home decorating and here it is: A beautifully designed living room …that is never used.
+If you have a rambunctious band of kids like my siblings and I were trust me, you need a space that’s presentable chic dinner parties.
+But some homeowners pour goo-gobs of money into furnishings only to end up with a living space that is only magazine-ready.
+But I’m here to tell you there really is a way to successfully design and organize a small family-friendly living room.

 The Husband and I are fortunate to have two living spaces in our small home.
 The more informal one is located in our finished basement.
 Without it, our livable space would max out at around 780 square feet for the entire house.
 Does having two living spaces mean that one should become a museum?
 Is the more formal space less deserving of organization?
 Nope and nope.